geoserver/geoserver/doc/en/user/source/data/cascaded/stored_query.rst

 CQL expressions
 ^^^^^^^^^^^^^^^

 Parameter mappings configured as CQL expressions are evaluated for each request using a context derived from the request query and the view parameters.
 General information on CQL expressions is available here :ref:`ecql_expr`.
-In addition to standard CQL, the syntax here allows using the + operator to concatenate strings.

 The context contains the following properties that may be used in the expressions: